crispycret/cw-plus-walkthough/GettingStarted.md

 Now that we have the unsafe key names `unsafe-test` we will create a few more juno accounts to store, instatiate and interact with the contracts.

+## Create Juno Accounts

 We want to create a `master` key that will be used for storing and instatiating contracts.
 Then we want to create a `reserve` key that will be used to fund all other accounts.
 Then we want to create 3 more accounts that will act as `admins` for the contracts.
 Then we want to create 3 more accounts that will act as `users` of the contracts.

-After the creation of each new key store it's address and seed phrase in a file.
+After the creation of each new key, store it's address and seed phrase in a file.
 This is insecure, but since this is for localhost testing and not production we don't need to worry.
 When creating a new account you must provide an 8 character password.
 I just use password for ease of use in testing.

 Here are the commands and the resulting file of account information.

-## Create Juno Accounts
 ```

 junod keys add master